jar398/eol_website/doc/finding-duplicates.md

 ## Generating a report

-To get the big picture we want to perform this analysis for many different taxa and the many different properties under which the value is stored (`literal` and so on).
+To get the big picture, we want to perform this analysis for many different taxa and the various properties under which the value is stored (`measurement`, `literal`, `object_page_id`).

-A minor variation on the query is required when the value is stored under a relation (`:object_term`) instead of a property.
+A variation on the query is required when the value is stored under a relation (`:object_term`) instead of a property.

-These is an uninteresting shell script that composes all of these query variants and compiles the results into two summary files.
+These is an [uninteresting shell script](find-duplicates.sh) that creates all of these query variants and compiles the results into two summary files.